noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_10_Overview.md

   * Desktops and Laptops
   * Android phones and Chromebooks
   * IoT and small devices
-* Releasted under the GNU open-source license
+* Released under the GNU open-source license
 * Linux is actually just the ***kernel*** or core program that is the Operating System
 * Android phones and Chromebooks use the Linux kernel
   * Therefore they are technically Linux